Schuurmansia elegans

 Schuurmansia elegans is a tree in the family Ochnaceae.
-The specific epithet elegans means 'elegant'.

 Description

 Schuurmansia elegans grows up to 5 m tall.
 The leaves are oblong to ovate and measure up to 30 cm long.
 The flowers are yellow.

+Taxonomy

+Schuurmansia elegans was described by German-Dutch botanist Carl Ludwig Blume in 1850.
+The type specimen was collected on Ambon Island in the Maluku Islands.
+The specific epithet elegans means 'elegant'.

 Distribution and habitat

 Schuurmansia elegans is native to Borneo, Sulawesi, the Maluku Islands, the Philippines and New Guinea.
 Its habitat is in forests, sometimes in swamps or by rivers, from sea level to 3200 m elevation.

 Conservation

 Schuurmansia elegans has been assessed as least concern on the IUCN Red List.
 It is threatened by fire, by conversion of its habitat for agriculture and by urban development.
 The species is present in numerous protected areas including Kinabalu Park in Borneo, Lore Lindu National Park in Sulawesi and Mount Wilhelm in Papua New Guinea.